ehmicky/log-process-errors/README.md

 sharing it online.

-If the documentation is unclear or has a typo, please click on the page's `Edit` button (pencil icon) and submit a correction.
+If the documentation is unclear or has a typo, please click on the page's `Edit` button (pencil icon) and suggest a correction.

 If you would like to help us fix a bug or add a new feature, please check our [guidelines](CONTRIBUTING.md).
 Pull requests are welcome!